lee-dohm/kangaruby/README.md

 # KangaRuby

-A Ruby port of [KangaModeling](http://www.kangamodeling.org), a text-to-graphics converter for UML-like visualizations.
+A Ruby implementation of [KangaModeling](http://www.kangamodeling.org), a text-to-graphics converter for UML-like visualizations.

 ## Installation